GWC-DCMB/curriculum-notebooks/README.md

   number = {46},
   pages = {138},
-  author = {Marlena Duda and Kelly Sovacool and Negar Farzaneh and Vy Nguyen and Sarah Haynes and Hayley Falk and Katherine Furman and Logan Walker and Rucheng Diao and Morgan Oneka and Audrey Drotos and Alana Woloshin and Gabrielle Dotson and April Kriebel and Lucy Meng and Stephanie Thiede and Zena Lapp and Brooke Wolford}, title = {Teaching Python for Data Science: Collaborative development of a modular &amp; interactive curriculum}, journal = {Journal of Open Source Education}
+  author = {Marlena Duda and Kelly Sovacool and Negar Farzaneh and Vy Nguyen and Sarah Haynes and Hayley Falk and Katherine Furman and Logan Walker and Rucheng Diao and Morgan Oneka and Audrey Drotos and Alana Woloshin and Gabrielle Dotson and April Kriebel and Lucy Meng and Stephanie Thiede and Zena Lapp and Brooke Wolford}, title = {Teaching Python for Data Science: Collaborative development of a modular & interactive curriculum}, journal = {Journal of Open Source Education}
 }
 ```